equalitie/banjax/README.md

 ---------------
     challenger:
       key : "thisisakey"
-      difficulty : 4 #only multiple of 4 is allowed
+      difficulty : 4 # Number of leading bits in the inverse sha challenge to be zero
       challenges:
         - name : "www.equalit.ie_captcha"
           domains: